williamFalcon/test-tube/README.md

 ---
 Use Test Tube if you need to:

+- [Parallelize hyperparameter optimization](https://williamfalcon.github.io/test-tube/hyperparameter_optimization/HyperOptArgumentParser/)(across multiple gpus or cpus).
 - Track multiple [Experiments](https://williamfalcon.github.io/test-tube/experiment_tracking/experiment/) across models.
-- [Optimize your hyperparameters](https://williamfalcon.github.io/test-tube/hyperparameter_optimization/HyperOptArgumentParser/) using grid_search or random_search.
 - Visualize experiments without uploading anywhere, logs store as csv files.
 - Automatically track ALL parameters for a particular training run.
 - Automatically snapshot your code for an experiment using git tags.